stianjsu/messeption/messeption/readme.md

 #### Front Page

 Here you will be able to see a lot of posts.
-You can navigate to the Create Post Page by pressing the "Create Post" button on the right
+You can navigate to the Create Post Page by pressing the "Create Post" button on the right.
+Posts can be liked/disliked from the Front Page.
+You can go view a specific post by pressing "Go to thread", this takes the user to the Post Page.

 We want to create a possibility to filter the post.
 For instance: